Linggos06/carrier-app/README.md

 Created this app to automate some routine tasks and speed up working processes at my company where I'm currently working for.

-The App's search tool allows quick access to a carrier's database (MongoDB) files using one search query.
+The App's search tool allows quick access to a carrier's database (MongoDB) files using a search query.